-The Group's financial assets at amortized cost includes cash and cash equivalents, short-term investments and receivables.
+The Group's financial assets at amortized cost includes cash and cash equivalents, receivables, and due from related parties.

 Financial assets designated at FVOCI (equity instruments)

 Upon initial recognition, the Group can elect to classify irrevocably its equity investments as equity instruments designated at FVOCI when they meet the definition of equity under PAS 32, Financial Instruments: Presentation and are not held for trading.
 The classification is determined on an instrument-by-instrument basis.